Paul Casey: PGA Tour

+LIV Golf

 In July 2022, Casey joined the LIV Golf tour and placed sixth at his first tournament at Trump National Golf Club in Bedminster, New Jersey, winning $648,000 in the process.
 Casey competes for Crushers GC in LIV Golf.
 Casey then finished 21st at LIV Golf Invitational Boston, played at The International Golf Club in Bolton, Massachusetts, talking home $171,200.
 In 2023, Casey's team Crushers GC took home the team event victory at LIV Golf Mexico held at the El Camaleon Golf Course in Mayakoba.

 Personal life

 In 2008, he married Jocelyn Hefner, a distant cousin of Playboy founder Hugh Hefner.
 The couple lived a quiet life on a remote ranch in rural Arizona, where keen amateur horse woman Jocelyn competed in local equestrian events.
 The couple divorced in 2011, citing the impact of the demands of Casey's career on their marriage.

 After they met at the Formula 1 Chequered Flag Ball at the 2011 Abu Dhabi Grand Prix, Casey started dating television presenter Pollyanna Woodward.
 The couple got engaged during the Christmas period in 2013.
-Soon after, they welcomed their first son, Lex, on 1 September 2014.
-They married January 2015.
+Soon after, they welcomed their first son in 2014.
+They married in January 2015.